 Assess the overall health of each branch and group of leaves so that you can plan to remove the least healthy areas of your plant first.
 If there are leaves with brown spots or branches with smaller leaf growth, mark those areas for removal.

 Remove Crossing Branches

 If you have tightly crowded branches, you’ll want to remove some areas to provide improved airflow and reduce crowding.
-Any branches that touch should be addressed, as well as leaves that are impeding each other’s growth.
+Any branches that touch each other should be addressed, as well as leaves that are impeding each other’s growth.

 Create Your Ideal Shape

 Plan to remove any growth that is within 8 to 10 inches of the ceiling or surrounding walls and furniture.
-Then, remove growth that does not fit within your ideal shape.
+Then remove growth that does not fit within your ideal shape.

 If you’re going for a tree-like shape, you’ll want to remove lower leaves and branches to reveal a proper trunk.
-If your plant is off-balance, you’ll want to remove gangly or unsightly growth to create an attractive overall shape.
+If your plant is off balance, you’ll want to remove gangly or unsightly growth to create an attractive overall shape.

 How to Make Your Cuts

-Once you’ve marked the areas you’d like to remove and verified that you are happy with the final shape, it’s time to prune.
+Once you’ve marked the areas you’d like to remove and have verified that you are happy with the final shape, it’s time to prune.
 Use a sharp, clean tool to prune your plant and be sure that the cutting motion is not crushing or damaging the stem.